SkipGNN: Predicting Molecular Interactions with Skip-Graph Networks: Introduction

-\xhdr{Related work on link prediction} Existing link prediction methods belong to one of the following categories.
-(1) \underline{Heuristic or mechanistic methods} (\eg, \cite{lu2011link}, \cite{menche2015uncovering}, \cite{duran2018pioneering}, \cite{kovacs2019network}) calculate an index similarity score to measure the probability of a link given the network structure around the two target nodes, such as Preferential Attachment (PA)~\citep{barabasi1999emergence} and Local Path Index (LP)~\citep{lu2009similarity}.
-However, these methods usually make strong assumptions about the network structure and hence suffer from instability of performance~\citep{lu2011link,kovacs2019network}.
+\xhdr{Related work} Existing link prediction methods belong to one of the following categories.
+(1) \underline{Heuristic or mechanistic methods} (\eg, \cite{lu2011link}, \cite{menche2015uncovering}, \cite{duran2018pioneering}, \cite{kovacs2019network}) calculate an index similarity score to measure the probability of a link given the network structure around the two target nodes, such as Preferential Attachment (PA)~\cite{barabasi1999emergence} and Local Path Index (LP)~\cite{lu2009similarity}.
+However, these methods usually make strong assumptions about the network structure and hence suffer from instability of performance~\cite{lu2011link,kovacs2019network}.
 (2) \underline{Direct embedding methods} generate embeddings for every node in the network capturing the node's local network topology (\eg, \cite{vzitnik2014data}, \cite{wang2018network}, \cite{xu2019network}).
-A popular approach is to use random walks with a skip-gram model, such as DeepWalk~\citep{perozzi2014deepwalk}, node2vec~\citep{grover2016node2vec}, and LINE~\citep{tang2015line}.
-The other popular approach leverages the spectral graph theory to generate a spectral embedding such as spectral clustering~\citep{tang2011leveraging}.
+A popular approach is to use random walks with a skip-gram model, such as DeepWalk~\cite{perozzi2014deepwalk}, node2vec~\cite{grover2016node2vec}, and LINE~\cite{tang2015line}.
+The other popular approach leverages the spectral graph theory to generate a spectral embedding such as spectral clustering~\cite{tang2011leveraging}.
 The generated node embeddings are then fed into a decoder classifier to predict the link existing probability.
-(3) \underline{Neural embedding methods}, such as Graph Neural Networks (GNNs)~\citep{kipf2017semi,hamilton2017inductive}, Variational Graph Autoencoders (VGAE)~\citep{kipf2016variational,ma2018drug}, and Graph Attention Networks (GAT)~\citep{velivckovic2017graph} use neighborhood message passing scheme to generate node embeddings and these embeddings are directly optimized in an end-to-end manner by a link prediction loss (\eg, cross-entropy). { GNNs are a powerful class of models in capturing complicated graph topology.
+(3) \underline{Neural embedding methods}, such as Graph Neural Networks (GNNs)~\cite{kipf2017semi,hamilton2017inductive}, Variational Graph Autoencoders (VGAE)~\cite{kipf2016variational,ma2018drug}, and Graph Attention Networks (GAT)~\cite{velivckovic2017graph} use neighborhood message passing scheme to generate node embeddings and these embeddings are directly optimized in an end-to-end manner by a link prediction loss (\eg, cross-entropy). { GNNs are a powerful class of models in capturing complicated graph topology.
 Typically, an L-layers GNN is able to propagate information of nodes in the L-hop neighborhoods~\cite{kipf2017semi,GIN}.
 However, the messages of nodes farther away from the central node have discounted propagation power.
 Thus, the vanilla GNN is limited at capturing \textit{skip similarity}, which is from second-hop neighbors.
 In contrast, \mname utilizes an additional skip-graph to fully exploit this important quality for biomedical interaction network.
 Notably, there are recent advancements in GNN such as MixHop~\cite{abu2019mixhop}, JK-Net~\cite{xu2018representation} which are designed to capture higher order graph structures through skip connections and higher order adjacency matrix.
 However, they are motivated by general network model and does not propose a solution for the specific challenge of 2-hop skip similarity in biomedical network. }